pengzhanbo/vuepress-theme-plume/docs/en/guide/markdown/steps.md

 2. Step 2

-   Here is the content related to step 2
+   This is the related content for step 2

 3. Step 3

    ::: tip
-   Hint container
+   Tip container
    :::

-4. End
+4. Complete
 ::::
 ````